feliciatrinh/coding-challenges-and-review/arrays/README.md

 ## Less Relevant Problems
 * [Bone Trousle](bonetrousle.py)
     * Given the values of n, k, and b for trips to the store, determine which boxes Papyrus must purchase during each trip.
-He purchases exactly b boxes, has k boxes availble at the store where each box contains k sticks, wants n sticks total.
+He purchases exactly b boxes, has k boxes available at the store where each box contains k sticks, wants n sticks total.
 Outputs one possible solution.
     * Runtime: O(b)?
 * [Counting Valleys](counting_valleys.py)